nasa/openmct/docs/src/guide/index.md

     [Core API]<--[Platform Bundle #5]
     [Core API]<--[Plugin Bundle #3]
   ]
-  [Open MCT Web] ->[Browser APIs]
+  [Open MCT] ->[Browser APIs]
 ]
 ```

 This architectural approach ensures a loose coupling between applications built
-using Open MCT Web and the backends which support them.
+using Open MCT and the backends which support them.

 ### Glossary

-Certain terms are used throughout Open MCT Web with consistent meanings or
+Certain terms are used throughout Open MCT with consistent meanings or
 conventions.
 Other developer documentation, particularly in-line documentation,
 may presume an understanding of these terms.